DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/faq-trouble-shooting/adjust_box/index.rst

 |

-Adjusting Box feature in Cloud Process node is a feature which allows user to adjust the region of interest.
+Adjusting Box feature in Cloud Process node is a feature which allows you to adjust the region of interest.
 The green box will be the region of interest when it is set.
 The box also has x, y, z directions, hence when adjusting this box should be aware which direction you want to set(if you setup the reference frame in Cloud Process node, these directions would be changed to the ones from reference frame).
 Therefore, pay attention to the directions especially when using Collision Avoidance.